-1. Engage the safety mechanism.

-- 2. Close the action. - 3.
-Tap out front and rear trigger plate plate - 4.
-Lift rear of the trigger plate assembly and remove the assembly from the receiver. - Spray the trigger plate assembly with Rem (3) as shown: Let stand for 15 minutes.
+- 1. Engage the safety mechanism. - 2.
+Close the action. - 3.
+Tap out front and rear trigger plate pins. - 4.
+Lift rear of the trigger plate assembly and remove the assembly from the receiver. - Spray the trigger plate assembly with Rem Oil as shown.
+Let stand for 15 minutes.
 Spray again to wash off components.
 Shake off excess lubricant. - 6.
-Check to make sure that the end at the disconnector is below end of left connector. - 7.
-Carefully insert the trigger plate assembly into the receiver. - 8.
-Position to align holes and tap in front and rear tragger plate pins.
+Check to make sure that the end of the disconnector is below end of left connector. - 7.
+Carefully insert the trigger plate assembly into the receiver - 8.
+Position to align holes and tap in front and rear trigger plate pins.